-In terms of the reductions in event size, this paper does not reveal much evidence to support that residents may react differently to a one-level reduction in event size from the Olympic Games to the Asian Games.
+Regarding reductions in event size, this paper finds little evidence to support that residents may react differently to a one-level reduction in event size from the Olympic Games to the Asian Games.
 Despite that, there was an obvious gap in the global influence of the Olympic Games and the Asian Games, there was less of a gap in the number of participants and venues for the former, so it's possible that their impacts on the host city were roughly comparable.